 What’s more, the noise is not only a nuisance for you, but for your surroundings as well!
 You’re probably sick of your neighbors complaining about the noise all the time.

-So, is there really a foolproof way to fix this problem, or should you keep on enduring both the noise and the complaints?
-No, there isn’t one.
+So, is there a foolproof way to fix this problem?
 There’s actually more than one way you can reduce the amount of noise your water pump is producing.
-Yes, you read that correctly.
 But first, let’s see what you need to do before you start soundproofing.

 First of all, you need to know what type of noise you’re dealing with.
 Obviously, you need to figure out what the problem is, in order to know how to deal with it.
 A water pump can produce two types of noise:

-As for the alignment, it’s the second most common reason why your water pump might be experiencing high vibrations.
-Misalignment can cause a radial force and could also lead to a high loading on the water pump bearings.
+- Check the alignment: Misalignment can cause a radial force and could also lead to a high loading on the water pump bearings.